- September 10, 2019

 "Queen's Wish: The Conqueror" is a fantasy role-playing game where you, as the reluctant heir to the throne, must explore, conquer, and rule territories in the name of your mother, the Queen.
 With turn-based combat and various character classes, players must make strategic decisions to expand their kingdom, face challenges, and interact with diverse characters.
 The game offers a rich storyline, multiple endings, and challenging moral dilemmas in a vast, unique game world.

-- Engaging story with interesting moral choices that impact gameplay.
+- Engaging story with interesting characters and moral dilemmas that impact gameplay.

-- Streamlined mechanics that reduce busywork, allowing for a more focused experience.
+- Streamlined mechanics that reduce busywork, allowing for a more focused experience on exploration and resource management.

-- Fort building and resource management add a new layer of strategy to the gameplay.
+- The fort-building system adds a new layer of strategy and progression, enhancing the overall gameplay.

 story